AhmadMoussa/DiaRestoration/README.md

 The first problem we need to consider is locating the important part of the slide image within an image.
 Even though it is not a necessary step and could be done by manually alligning the image with camera.
 But object detection is one of the most popular problems in computer vision and could be a nice feature for realm time detection.
 We have attempted to locate the ROI with morphological computer vision techniques, but only with mild success.

 We found that the best way to detect the bounding box of the ROI was using a convolutional neural network that we trained on manually annotated counding box corner coordinates.
 The dataset consisted of around 1000 images, and we performed data augmentation by randomly shifting/translating the image up/down/left/right along with the bounding box coordinates by a random amount (such that the ROI is still in the image).
 We get a detection accuracy of {insert accuracy here}.

-It works well if the image is aligned with borders of the camera.
+A relatively simple CNN works very well for this purpose, consisting of 8 convolutional layers and a fully connected neural network at the end.

 ## Part 2 - Perspective Transform: